Do Go On - 206 - Dungeons and Dragons

 I was like, what is happening?

-Tattoo's coming up his neck.
+Tattoos coming up his neck?

 Yeah.

-He was a norm.
+He was enormous.

-You gotta get the baddest man in the world
+You've got to get the baddest man in the world to protect the biggest man in the world.

-I can't believe anyone who's bothered.
+I mean someone who's bothered.

 What?